Communication Problems? Why HOK is the solution…

 And you’re right.

-That’s why I have a wide range of tools available to me.
-Tools that can help couples to have HOK conversations and tools that help to build safety and trust if that’s what’s required first.
+That’s why I have a vast selection of tried and tested relationship enhancing tools available to me.
+Tools that can help couples, like you, to have HOK conversations and tools that help to build safety and trust if that’s what’s required first.

 If you’d like to have Honest, Open, and Kind conversations, built on a foundation of Safety and Trust in your relationship…